World Environment Day 2020 #ForNature. Stand as an Earth Trustee.

 Launch of Earth Trusteeship Initiative at the Peace Palace, the Hague, 10 Dec 2018.

 We have long known these multiple crises are interlocking – and this is now visible.
 In the face of this crisis, economic and social problématiques are now more than ever also at the centre of attention and consequences of our unsustainable actions plainly evident.
 But any attempts to put aside Nature as we build back in favour of short-term progressions must be resisted.
-Instead, this should be seen as a final opportunity to recognise the interlinkages between humans, economy and nature and admit the necessity to respect planetary boundaries for our own interests, as well as every other inhabitant of our wonderous planet.
+The science rather emphasises the reality that this is a final opportunity to recognise the interlinkages between humans, the economy and nature and admit the necessity to respect planetary boundaries for our own interests, as well as every other inhabitant of our wonderous planet.

-During this pandemic, it is true that Nature has had some temporary respite – with visible temporary reductions in air pollution and reduced carbon emissions with the suspension of daily commutes and reduced industrial processes etc. For example, in China alone emissions fell 25% during lockdown.
+During this pandemic, it is true that Nature has had some respite – with visible (albeit temporary) reductions in air pollution and carbon emissions as a consequence of the suspension of daily commutes and reduced industrial processes etc. In China alone, for example, emissions fell 25% during lockdown.
 Similar effects have been noticed also in the United Kingdom.
-This should not, however, be assimilated to a necessity to completely stop any economic development to protect the environment, but act as a call for urgent innovation and new ways of working to rebuild better, smarter and more sustainably.
+This should not, however, be assimilated with a necessity to completely stop any economic development to protect the environment, but act as a call for urgent innovation and new ways of working to rebuild better, smarter and more sustainably.

-If this crisis has also helped with raising consciousness on the way we produce and consume and maybe promote increased local consumption, we can be clear that a pandemic is most certainly not a way forward for the environmental movement.
+If this crisis has also helped with raising consciousness on the way we produce and consume and perhaps promoted increases in local consumption, we can be clear that a pandemic is most certainly not a way forward for the environmental movement.
 The effects of the crisis on Nature have also not been entirely positive.
-We have indeed noticed an augmentation of unrecyclable waste and organic waste due notably to the cuts in agricultural and fishery export levels, and the increase of single use products that create challenges for waste management.
-Challenges for the rule of law during this period and operation of courts have equally demonstrated the impacts that crises can have for the environmental rule of law: for example, RSPB have reported an increase of up to some 400% in the illegal killing of birds of prey since lock-down.
+We have indeed observed augmentations of unrecyclable waste and organic waste due notably to the cuts in agricultural and fishery export levels, and the increase of single-use products that create challenges for waste management.
+Challenges for the rule of law during this period and the operation of courts have equally demonstrated the impacts that crises can have for the environmental rule of law: for example, RSPB reported an increase of up to some 400% in the illegal killing of birds of prey since lock-down.

 System-level and concrete action is needed now, including in law.
-We must indeed understand that as the return to business is necessary, “business as usual” has gone.
-To this extent, some governments have already promoted the “Build Back Better” in accordance to Nature’s resources and capacities and there are considerable opportunities in this respect.
+While the return to business is necessary, it is fair to conclude that “business as usual” has gone.
+To this extent, some governments have already promoted “Build Back Better” in accordance to Nature’s resources and capacities and there are considerable opportunities in this respect.
 The City of Amsterdam is amongst those that have now already embraced the 'doughnut' model to mend post-coronavirus economy - and it will need the laws to match.

 The success of ‘Build Back Better’ not only lies in the hands of governments but also in the hands of individuals.
 Indeed, we, as individuals and member of the Earth Ecosystem, have the power to ensure this green transition by changing our habits (such as cycling to work, buying local…).
 We are all Earth Trustees.
 Moreover, we have the power to demand the development of a cleaner environment to protect our health and well-being and that of future generations and promote our right to a healthy environment to be realised and upheld.
 We can also do that when we vote; enforcing the environmental rule of law; and in holding corporations to account - helping create a culture of day-to-day accountability.